 You could spend a lifetime exploring Utah canyon country and not run out of amazing locations to explore, so it wasn’t easy for me to choose the 20 places I included in the book.
 I narrowed it down by selecting places that are fairly easy to get to.
 You don’t have to be a hard-core adventurer; none of the hikes are longer than five miles roundtrip.
 My hope is that the book will help visitors make the most of the limited time they have in the area—canyon country in bite-sized chunks, as I like to say.

-As for this blog, this is where I post information about lodging, dining, hiking, camping, history, and just about anything related to visiting canyon country.
+As for this blog, this is where I post information about hiking, camping, activities, and just about anything related to visiting canyon country.
 And I love comments!
-If you’ve been to a place mentioned in a blog post, please share your experience with us, or tell us something we might not know about it.
+If you’ve been to a place mentioned in a blog post, please share your experience with us, or tell me something I might not know about it.